shupershuff/Diablo2RLoader/README.md

 What this feature does is create copies Settings.json (found in the "C:\Users\\\<yourusername>\Saved Games\Diablo II Resurrected" folder) for each account you have.<br>
 E.G if you have 3 accounts, you will have Settings1.json, Settings2.json & Settings3.json.
 When the script runs and you choose account 1, it copies Settings1.json to Settings.json causing the game to essentially load off those settings.
 This essentially turns Settings.json into a temporary file that's just used at load time.<br>
 NOTE: Any changes you make to non-character options in game (eg graphics, audio, game options) will be saved to Settings.json, which will be overwritten the next time you launch a game via this loader.
-Therefore if you want to edit your game settings for say your 2nd account, you would need to open your 2nd account, make the options changes you'd like to see that account have each time, close the game and then copy Settings.json to Settings2.json.
+Therefore if you want to edit your game settings for say your 2nd account, you would need to open diablo (on any account), make the options changes you'd like to see that account have each time, close the game and then copy Settings.json to Settings2.json.

 **Quick Guide to updating Game settings** for a particular account with this auto switcher.<br>
 *For these instructions, let's assume we're trying to edit the config for account 1*